ImperialCollegeLondon/pnflow/README.md

 the [thirdparty](thirdparty) folder.

-Note, may need to install jpg nd lzma libraries, prerequisites of libtif and oxelImage/libvoxel libraries (to check...), for the make command above to succeed.
+Note, may need to install jpg and lzma libraries, prerequisites of libtif and oxelImage/libvoxel libraries (to check...), for the make command above to succeed.
 In Ubuntu this can be installed by running the following commands:

     sudo apt install libjpeg-dev liblzma-dev